-Refer to the Map Reference Tables for a list of the maps that relate to this zone.
+Refer to the Map Reference Tables for a list of the maps that relate to the zone.

-- 1 A residential zone comprising a range of dwelling types, including a minimum of 15 per cent affordable housing. - 2 Increased dwelling densities in close proximity to centres, public transport routes and public open spaces. - 3 Provision for small-scale tourist accommodation in a style and form compatible with the primary purpose of the zone for residential purposes. - 4 Development that contributes to the desired character of the zone.
+- 1 A residential zone comprising a range of dwelling types, including a minimum of 15 per cent affordable housing. - 2 Increased dwelling densities in close proximity to centres, public transport routes and public open spaces. - 3 Provision for small to medium-scale forms of tourist accommodation in a style compatible with the primary purpose of the zone for residential purposes. - 4 The pattern of residential land division, including the placement of roads, to have regard for fire risk to the township. - 5 At Cummins, the provision of supported accommodation for older persons and people with disabilities in those parts of the zone most convenient to both existing health services and other town amenities. - 6 Development that contributes to the desired character of the zone.